agedemenli/RESTful-Spring-Initializr/README.md

 ### Requirements
 **Functional Requirements**
  * 1 .
 Users shall be able to provide an input file in txt format.
    * 1.1.
-The input file should contain project entities with their fields and required CRUD endpoints.
+The input file shall contain project entities with their fields and required CRUD endpoints.
    * 1.2.
 The input file shall contain codestyle customizations such as indentation and spaces.
-   * 1.3.
-The input file should contain project name, a PostgreSQL database url with credentials.
  * 2 .
 System shall parse the input file and create the infrastructure accordingly.
  * 3 .
 System shall download the project template from [Spring Initializr](https://start.spring.io/)
  * 4 .
 System shall generate Java classes for basic CRUD endpoints.
+   * 4.1.
+The endpoints should be described in the input file with Http verbs.
  * 5 .
 System shall generate Java classes for basic CRUD services.
  * 6 .
 System shall generate SQL queries for basic CRUD operations.
- *
+ * 7 .
+System shall generate SQL queries for creating database tables.
+**Non-Functional Requirements**
+ * 1 .
+System shall report briefly in any case of error or wrong input.
+ * 2 .
+System shall create the project in at most 5 seconds.
+ * 3 .
+The input file shall be as simple and user-friendly as possible.